The 8 Best Train Journey’s in the World

 Kenya: Jambo Kenya Deluxe

-The Nairobi to Mombasa line is one of earth’s greatest train journeys and the train many opt for is the Jambo Kenya Deluxe.
-A first-class ticket costs just £30 and will secure you a two-bunk cabin with sink, a three-course dinner and a hot breakfast.
+The Nairobi to Mombasa line is one of the earth’s greatest train journeys and the train many opt for is the Jambo Kenya Deluxe.
+A first-class ticket costs just £30 and will secure you a two-bunk cabin with a sink, a three-course dinner and a hot breakfast.
 Granted, the interior is a throwback to the 1950s but it only adds to the experience.

-From coastal Mombasa, the Jambo Kenya Deluxe chugs its way inland to Nairobi through beautiful Kenyan wilderness.
+From coastal Mombasa, the Jambo Kenya Deluxe chugs its way inland to Nairobi through the beautiful Kenyan wilderness.
 Many keep their eyes firmly on the windows at breakfast to spot giraffes, ostriches and other African wildlife meandering on the plains

 Syria and Jordan: Hedjaz Jordan Railway

 Work started on the Hedjaz Jordan Railway in 1900.
-The Ottoman people wanted to connected Damascus (Syria) with the ancient holy city of Medina in Saudi Arabia.
+The Ottoman people wanted to connect Damascus (Syria) with the ancient holy city of Medina in Saudi Arabia.
 Muslims in Syria wanted easy access to Prophet’s Mosque, a major Islamic pilgrimage site.
 The work was completed in 1908 but the railway was subject to attacks in World War I to prevent the transportation of supplies to the Turks.